 Legitimisation, recruitment and retention.

-Legitimisation recruitment and retention: Innovation in resource sector small firms' and workers on temporary 457 visas
+Resource sector smaller firms and workers on temporary 457 visas

 The research questions driving this study include:

-- What are the costs of using 457 visa workers in small firms
+- What are smaller firms’ experiences of 457 visa workers?

 - Prof Rowena Barrett, Lead Chief Investigator